posted this on August 07, 2012 04:40 PM

 The Molecule Finder is used to facilitate the selection of source antigens, immunogens, and epitopes.
 Records in the Source Organism Finder that is contained within the Molecule Finder come from GenPept, ChEBI, UniProt, and IEDB curators.

-The Molecule Finder designed to include two parallel trees, one for non-peptidics and the other for protein molecules.
+The Molecule Finder is designed to include two parallel trees, one for non-peptidics and the other for protein molecules.
 The first contains the structures curated by the Chemical Entities of Biological Interest (ChEBI) database.
 An example is shown in Figure 1.

 Figure 1.
 Example of the non-peptidic branch of the Molecule Finder tree showing the branches before and after amoxicillin.